alex4men/CarND-LaneLines-P1/writeup.md

 As we see on the picture, although it works better, but there is a lot of room to improvements.

-### 2. Identify potential shortcomings with your current pipeline
+### 2. Potential shortcomings with current pipeline

 One potential shortcoming would be when lane lines are curved, or have different slope than my algorithm expects, or not visible enough, or there is some sign on the asphalt.
 My algorithm will give some wrong estimation of the lane lines.